 How do I activate GFX preset mode?

 Press SHIFT when Multiplay is in focus.

-Once GFX preset mode is activated, small green icons appear in the bottom corner of a preset or item thumbnail showing:
+Once GFX preset mode is activated, small green icons appear in the bottom corner of a preset or item thumbnail showing the main channel the GFX channel number: